Rediscovering the Beauty of Christian Celebration

 Francis says “Let us return to the cenacle in Jerusalem.
 On the morning of Pentecost the Church is born, the initial cell of the new humanity.
 Only the community of men and women — reconciled because pardoned, alive because He is alive, true because dwelt in by the Spirit of truth — can open the cramped space of spiritual individualism.
 It is only when the Holy Spirit gets in and out between us binding us together but at the same time helping us to stand back and see one another in a new way; it’s only then that somehow or other we can get over our sense of our own importance and truly become part of the body of Christ.

-There are just one or two more things that I want to say to you before I finish. and the last thing that I want to share with you.
+There are just one or two more things that I want to say to you before I finish.
 One has to do with silence in the Liturgy.
 Pope Francis says that: “silence in the liturgy is itself a ritual act”.
-You know, for example, that at Mass, if I say “let us pray” and I can go right on into the prayer that follows.
+You know, for example, that at Mass, if I say “let us pray”, I can go right on into the prayer that follows.
 But if say “let us pray”, but then I pause for a moment in silence, that is an invitation to everybody to enter into that prayer.
 The moment of silence when we have the penitential rite is an opportunity for us to experience the call to conversion.
-The moment of silence just before we come to Holy Communion is an opportunity for us to focus on what is actually happening here and a space of welcome in our hearts.
+The moment of silence just before we come to Holy Communion is an opportunity for us to focus on what is actually happening here and to create a space of welcome in our hearts.
 The point that Pope Francis is making is that, as you know, we tend to think of silence as a problem, as a space that has to be filled.
 This is a particular challenge in radio and television; where silence is the enemy.
 Silence has to be edited out because silence costs money.
 But silence in the Liturgy doesn’t cost us anything.
 In fact it enriches what happens before and what happens after.
 That is one thing I’ve learned from this letter of Pope Francis; the need, perhaps, to build more moments of silence into the celebration of the Eucharist.
-If it makes our Mass fifty one minutes long instead of fifty minutes long, what harm.
+If it makes our Mass fifty one minutes long instead of fifty minutes long, what harm?

 Pope Francis reminds us that, in the liturgy, all of us are the celebrants; there is one presider at the Eucharist – the priest – but all of us are celebrants and all of us have to develop what he calls the “art of celebrating”.